Owen-Allen/image-stitcher/README.md

 - Vercel requests timeout after 10 seconds, and the lambda function takes longer than that to complete (for large inputs especially), stopping us from passing the result image url
 - Solution: Have the Flask request server create the name of the result file and pass that name to the lambda function.
 Then complete the request and have the frontend wait/load the result once the lambda function is complete

+### Demo

+These 2 images of Art House Cafe can be combined to create the result image below.
 <p float="left">
 <img alt="Left image" src="https://github.com/Owen-Allen/image-stitcher/blob/main/static/left_art.png" width="400">
 <img alt="Right image" src="https://github.com/Owen-Allen/image-stitcher/blob/main/static/right_art.png" width="400">